 pic by Heliospectra AB

-Another common reason growers use supplemental lighting is to increase or alter the light spectrum, or "color" of the light.
-Each light spectrum has an effect how your plant grows and some growers are using the power of LED grow lights (which allow you to choose the exact spectrum) to supplement either outdoor light or the light of other grow lights like HPS.
-These days it's pretty common to see growers use LED grow lights to achieve a specific spectrum; it's also common to see growers combine their LED panel with an HPS grow light to help get better yields and increased flower production.
+Another common reason growers use supplemental lighting is to alter the light spectrum, or “color” of the light.
+Each light spectrum affects how your plant grows and some growers are using the power of LED grow lights (which allow you to choose the exact spectrum) to supplement either outdoor light or the light of other grow lights like HPS.
+These days it’s pretty common to see growers use LED grow lights to achieve a specific spectrum; it’s also common to see growers combine their LED panel with an HPS grow light to help get better yields and increased flower production.